Moderate Deviations in Cycle Count: Context and references

-Our main results concern the moderate regime of deviations of triangle density in $\calG(n, m)$, in which we prove, among other things, that deviations near but below the large class are qualitatively different from deviations near but above the small class.
-We know of no other results of this sort, for $\calG(n, m)$ or $\calG(n, p)$.
+Our main results concern the moderate regime of deviations of cycle density in $\calG(n, m)$, in which we prove, among other things, that deviations near but below the large class are qualitatively different from deviations near but above the small class.
+We know of no other results of this sort, for $\calG(n, m)$ or the $\calG(n, p)$ random graph model, in which edges appear independently.

 For small deviations there is a long history under the name Central Limit Theorem.
 There are also many papers on moderate and large deviations of subgraph counts.
 As background, more specifically for results discussed here, we suggest the following: \cite{ChatterjeeDembo20,CookDembo20,LubetzkyZhao17,Bhattacharya_etal17,Zhao17, BhattacharyaDembo19,Gunby20,LubetzkyZhao15,JansonWarnke16} and references within them for a broader view.
 As our results are strongly colored by large deviations we note in particular \cite{Chatterjee16}.